Locations and Opening Times

-E-waste and televisions are accepted for recycling at all Hurunui transfer stations.
-E-waste needs to remain separate from the other waste and recycling being brought to the transfer station.
-On arrival, please speak to a staff member and they will provide assistance.
+E-waste and televisions are accepted for recycling at all Hurunui transfer stations and needs to remain separate from the other waste and recycling being brought to the transfer station.
+On arrival, please speak to a staff member, who will provide assistance.

 - Toners and drums must be removed from printers, fax machines and photocopiers.

 - Televisions and monitors with broken screens cannot be recycled.

 The following are accepted.